juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/postgresql_variables.png"/>

 Once Terraform has created the initial server and database, we create the "Companies" and "Contacts" tables, as well as the functions to perform CRUD operations on these tables.
-We do this by executing the scripts defined in the following folder.
-This can be done using a database IDE such as PgAdmin.
+We do this by executing some sql scripts using a database IDE such as PgAdmin.

 <a href="db_postgresql/source_code" target="_blank">db_postgresql/source_code</a>